Workflow API

 Serializable runtime state of a single workflow interaction.

-The state is JSON round-trippable (to_json / from_json) and is checkpointed to the configured DataStorage after every node so a run can be inspected or resumed.
+The state is JSON round-trippable (to_json / from_json) and is returned by WorkflowEngine.run() so a run can be inspected.

 workflow_name: name of the workflow being executed. status: lifecycle status of the run. current_node: name of the node about to run / last run. trace: ordered list of executed node names. data: the run context data (RunContext.data) passed through to_plain. input_data: the original interaction input. output_data: the value of the end node’s output variable (when finished). error: error message when status == 'failed'. invocation_id: short id shared by every log line of this run (for scanning). token_usage: aggregate model token counts for the run. run_id / session_id / agent_id: persistence identifiers (string UUIDs).